 More photos of this plant.
 The first was taken by Lee Poulsen in March 2004, and the last two by Arnold Trachtenberg of flowers from BX bulbs donated by Bob Werra and grown under HID lights.
 Photo 4 by Jacob Uluwehi Knecht shows a macro close-up image of the peacock eye.

 Moraea atropunctata is found on clay slopes in the southwestern Cape.
 Peter Goldblatt's book on Moraeas reports that it is known from only a few sites on a single farm.
 The population is reportedly in decline due to overgrazing and flower-picking.
 Fortunately, it is fairly easy to grow in cultivation.
-This one was grown from seed.
-It is grey-white with dark speckles and is brown on the back.
-The first two photos were taken by Bob Rutemoeller and the last three photos below by Bob Werra show a group of flowers, a close-up, and the backs.
+The first photo was taken by Dirk Wallace.
+The next two photos were taken by Bob Rutemoeller.
+The last three photos below by Bob Werra show a group of flowers, a close-up, and the backs.

 Galaxia - Gynandriris - Hexaglottis - Homeria A-J - Homeria K-Z - Moraea group B - Moraea group C-E - Moraea group F - Moraea group G-I - Moraea group J-M - Moraea group N-R - Moraea group S - Moraea group T - Moraea group U-V - Moraea Hybrids - Moraea index